Case Study: Building a Design System

 Additional Notes 📝

-The current system is designed with a custom themed version of Bootstrap, so for additional context, here’s a screenshot of what we’ve upgraded:
+The previous system was designed with a custom themed version of Bootstrap, so for additional context, here’s a screenshot of what that dated version used to look like.